Saudi women's rights crackdown widens

 Human Rights Watch said the detainees included women's rights advocates Loujain al-Hathloul, Aziza al-Yousef, and Eman al-Nafjan, along with Mohammed al-Rabea, an activist, and Ibrahim al-Modaimeegh, a human rights lawyer.

 On Wednesday, HRW cited Saudi activists as saying at least another four other women's rights defenders were now being held, bringing the total number to at least 11.
-Amnesty International said seven women and two men were now being held, in addition to "one unidentified activist".

 The Associated Press meanwhile cited people familiar with the arrests as saying the detained activists had not been given access to lawyers, and that they were allowed just one telephone call to their families a week ago.
 One of the women is reportedly being held entirely incommunicado.